 Greatness starts with a clear vision of the future.Simon Sinek

 Basically, psychology says that for intrinsic motivation to take hold, you must have a clear vision of what activity or job you hope to accomplish.
+So to create intrinsic motivation, you must learn how to find yourself and your vision.
 That vision helps you to stay focused throughout the good and bad times.
 Whatever that vision happens to be is up to you, but for it to work, it must go hand in hand with a just cause.
 If the work you’re doing is strictly money-motivated, you won’t make it very far.

 Only after you’ve created a crystal clear vision for yourself doing the activity, can you communicate it to your followers who are interested in learning about it.
 In fact, leaders will not earn followers without a clear vision.
 A well-practiced vision inspires people to act and gives them a real sense of purpose.